AndreaF17/ISP-Watchdog/README.md

 # ISP-Watchdog
-This is a project to have a fully functional Watchdog for your download/upload Speed and ping that saves all the information inside a mysql DB.
+This is a project to have a fully functional Watchdog for your download/upload speed and ping that saves all the information inside a mysql DB.
+So if you want to argue to your ISP now you have real data traked over the time.

 ## Requirement
 - Any Raspberry/Computer with an ethernet adapter for more consistet data.
 (I used an Raspberry PI 4)